huggingface/peft/examples/pissa_finetuning/README.md

 # Perform PiSSA on the original model according to lora_config:
 peft_model = get_peft_model(model, lora_config)
 ```
-To eliminate the errors introduced by Fast SVD, we have modified the computation formula for the residual matrix to $W^{res} = W - AB$.
-Although the calculation of $A$ and $B$ involves errors, the overall initialization error is zero.
+We utilize the fast SVD method to reduce the initialization time.
+The lower the rank and the fewer the iterations, the less time is needed.
+However, this approach leads to higher errors in the computed matrices $A$ and $B$.
+To preserve the model's initial capabilities, we calculate $W^{res} = W - BA$.
+Even with potential errors in $A$ and $B$, the sum of $W^{res}$ and $BA$ accurately equals $W$.

 ### Step 2 (Recommend)
 [Saving the residual model and PiSSA Adapter](https://github.com/fxmeng/peft/blob/51161a52cac3a736d931d90e676b24a32c4f8cd6/src/peft/utils/pissa_utils.py#L27-L51):